 See enough and write it down, I tell myself.
 And then some morning when the world seems strained of wonder, some day when I am only going through the motions of doing what I am supposed to be doing, which is write, on that bankrupt morning, I will simply open my notebook, and there it will all be, a forgotten account with accumulated interest, paid passage back to the world out there … Remember what it was to be me: that is always the point.

 There is a voluminous body of work by writers about their journals, from which I have taken comfort when I have felt, as I was taught to, that it is self-indulgent, or foolish, or a waste of time to keep one.

 Certainly journals are incubators for writing and for art making.
 I have made many first sketches of art ideas in their pages, and festooned them with sticky tabs to find again an idea or a dream or event.

 And journals are medicine.
 Years ago, when one of my children was mired in adolescent turmoil and had bounced out of school, we were referred to an alternative public high school for “problem kids.”
 These were kids in gangs, in foster care, the juvenile justice system, addiction recovery programs, and every other flavor of trouble.
-There were many modalities at that school to get kids to engage with their “stuff” but it was required that the families also participate.
+There were many modalities at that school to get kids to engage with their “stuff” but during the orientation weeks, it was required that the families also participate.
 Everyone in the family was told to write in a family journal.
 We couldn’t talk to each other but we could try expressing some of the most difficult things on the page.
 I still have that journal, and painful as it is to read, I also know it was created for healing and I treasure it.

 Carl Jung wrote what is probably the most spiritual description of writing in a journal: